THIS EVENT HAS BEEN RESCHEDULED FROM APRIL 19th to JUNE 7th.

-ONLINE Registration Closes at 8:00 PM Friday April 18th.
-You can register onsite Saturday morning April 19th starting at 8:00 am until race time.
+ONLINE Registration Closes at 8:00 PM Friday June 6th.
+You can register onsite Saturday evening starting at 5:30 pm until race time for the 5k and 10k.

 Start and Finish at Panera on S. Campbell in the Parkcrest Shopping Center located at 3738 S Campbell Ave, Springfield